 As you can see below, we have already learned a lot from data collected by our partners, but there’s much more to know.
-We are currently developing rigorous, quantitative methods that will allow professional scientists to analyze the vast amounts of data collected by our dedicated and passionate citizen scientists.
+We are currently developing rigorous, quantitative methods that will allow professional scientists to analyze the vast amounts of data collected by our dedicated and passionate community scientists.
 We put data to work!

 This map shows the number of boxes per Bird Conservation Region.
 There are a few partners in Central and South America that are not shown on this map.
 Certain Bird Conservation Regions are doing well, but much of North America has no AKP participation yet at all!
 We will continue to grow nest box participation throughout North America as well as in Central and South America.
 The American Kestrel ranges to the tip of South America, yet much of that population remains completely unstudied.
 Every nest box counts!